squidcloudio/squid-samples/todo-angular/frontend/README.md

 ### Authentication

-To get the access to the app a user has to log in.
-Auth0 allows the user to log in with Google.
-Auth0 provides **_AuthGuard_** so we can protect our routes.
+In order to access the app, a user must log in.
+We use **Auth0** to enable users to log in with Google. **Auth0** also provides the AuthGuard feature, which allows us to protect our routes and ensure that only authenticated users can access certain parts of the app:

 **src/app/app.module.ts:**

 ![img_2.png](src/app/screenshots/img_2.png)

-If the user is logged in **_AuthService_** gets user's id token and send it to **_squid cloud_**.
-That logic is implemented inside the **_AccountService_**.
+When a user logs in, the **AuthService** retrieves the user's ID token and sends it to **Squid Cloud**.
+This functionality is implemented in the **AccountService**, which is responsible for managing user accounts and handling authentication and authorization tasks

 **_src/app/services/account.service.ts:_**

 ![img_3.png](src/app/screenshots/img_3.png)

-**idTokensClaims** is an observable that return user's token.
-If the token exists the accountService get this token and send it to the **_squid cloud service_** using:
+The **idTokenClaims** is an observable that returns the user's token.
+If the token exists, the AccountService retrieves it and sends it to the **_squid cloud service_**:

 `this.squid.setAuthIdToken(idToken);`

-The user needs to get token, so they can work with collections.
-Collections are protected on the backend side.
+To work with collections, the user needs to obtain a token, which is used to protect collections on the backend.
+This ensures that only authenticated and authorized users can access and modify collections in the application.

 *_backend:_*

- **Squid cloud** allows the client protect the data so no one can get sensitive information from the outside.
-To protect the date squid uses [securecollection](https://docs.squid.cloud/docs/backend/security-rules/) decorator:
+**Squid cloud** provides a way for the client to protect data from outside access, preventing sensitive information from being exposed.
+To achieve this, Squid uses the **secureCollection** decorator, which is explained in more detail in the security rules [documentation](https://docs.squid.cloud/docs/backend/security-rules/)

 ***src/service/example-service.ts:***
 ```